LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 After downloading, extract the pretrained model into the project folder and replace the `./saved_models` folder, and then run `test.ipynb`.
 The code will use the pretrained model to automatically process all the images in the `./test/input` folder and output the results to the `./test/output` folder.
 In addition, the output result will automatically calculate the PSNR value with the reference image.

 ## Dataset
 The LSUI is a large-scale underwater image (LSUI) dataset, which involves richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
-You can download it from [BaiduYun](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(password is lsui) or[GoogleDrive](https://drive.google.com/file/d/10gD4s12uJxCHcuFdX9Khkv37zzBwNFbL/view?usp=sharing).
+You can download it from [BaiduYun](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(password is lsui) or [GoogleDrive](https://drive.google.com/file/d/10gD4s12uJxCHcuFdX9Khkv37zzBwNFbL/view?usp=sharing).
 If you want to use the LSUI dataset, please cite our [[paper\]](https://ieeexplore.ieee.org/abstract/document/10129222)

 ## Results